risingwavelabs/risingwave-docs-legacy/docs/dev/ruby-client-libraries.md

 ---
 id: ruby-client-libraries
 title: Use RisingWave in your Ruby application
-description: Use RisingWave in your Ruby application
+description: Use RisingWave in your Ruby application.
 slug: /ruby-client-libraries
 ---